 How to Serve Sourdough Discard Pretzel Bites

 These Sourdough Discard Pretzel Bites are delicious on their own (especially with those toppings!), but you can also serve them with a dipping sauce.
-I like to pair these with Honey Mustard Dipping Sauce or with a simple mustard (they're great with Dijon mustard or a grainy mustard), a cheese dip, or even marinara sauce.
+I like to pair these with Honey Mustard Dipping Sauce, a Beer Cheese Dip, or with a simple mustard (they're great with Dijon mustard or a grainy mustard), or even marinara sauce.

 Storage